Study Environmental Policy and Planning at the University of Montana

 Field experiences and research in the environmental policy and planning concentration

-With a concentration in environmental policy and planning, you’ll have a variety of opportunities to apply your knowledge and skills to real-world environmental challenges.
+With a concentration in environmental policy and planning, you’ll have various opportunities to apply your knowledge and skills to real-world environmental challenges.
 Examples include:

 - Working with faculty on applied research in partnership with agencies and organizations developing policy to increase community and environmental resilience to a changing climate.